This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 ENGLISH 519.
 Children's and Adolescent Literature.
 3 Credits.

-A graduate-level survey of literature for children (0-17) focused on techniques of literary study, social contexts of literature, new developments in the field of study, and criteria for evaluating the quality and meaning of fiction and novels, picture books, fairy tales, nonfiction texts, poetry, and plays.
+A survey of literature for children (0-17) focused on techniques of literary study, social contexts of literature, new developments in the field of study, and criteria for evaluating the quality and meaning of fiction and novels, picture books, fairy tales, nonfiction texts, poetry, and plays.

 ENGLISH 531.
 Major American Prose.
 3 Credits.